triggerdotdev/examples/vercel-ai-sdk-image-generator/README.md

 4. Run the Next.js server with `npm run dev`.
 5. In a separate terminal, run the Trigger.dev dev CLI command with with `npx trigger dev` (it may ask you to authorize the CLI if you haven't already).

 Now you should be able to visit `http://localhost:3000` and see the app running.
-Choose an image model, enter a prompt and click "Generate" to see the image generation in progress.
+Choose an image model, enter a prompt and click "Submit" to see the image generation in progress.

 ## Relevant code